aseveritt/scFootprintBenchmark/README.md

 |   │   03_AnalysisImages.ipynb               : Main Figures for data-quality analysis
 |   │   04_TFspecific.ipynb                   : Analyses about what TFs generally footprint better
 |   │   05_PeakConsistency.ipynb              : Analyses about the influence of peak coverage on performance metrics.
 |   │
+|   │   baseline_cleaned_beds.tar.gz          : unfiltered, but cleaned and standardized bed files for the original "baseline" samples.
+In each tool directory will create a "cleaned" directory.
+Available at Zenodo
+|   │   mats.tar.gz                           : standardized matrices for all tools and conditions.
+In each tool directory will create a "mats" directory.
+Available at Zenodo (06_dataquality-mats.tar.gz)
+|   │
 │   └─── hint/
-|   │   mats.tar.gz                           : standardized matrices.
-Available at Zenodo
 |   │   └─── metrics/
 |   │   │   └─── no_threshold/                : metrics considering all peaks
 |   │   │   |   │    metrics.tar.gz           : per dataset performance metrics